dowonlee777/soar_geofence/README.md

 ### To Run

-Have a joystick controller (Xbox 360) connected via USB.
+Have a joystick controller (Xbox 360, Xbox 1, PLaystation 4, or Playstation 5) connected via USB or Bluetooth

 Then run: